Blue Ridge Mountains Council: Claytor Lake Aquatics Base

+The Claytor Lake Aquatics Base was a 75-acre aquatics base, opened in the summer of 2008, situated on the 4500 acre Claytor Lake.
+Programs offered to attending Scouts (aged 13 and older) included motor boating, large boat sailing, small boat sailing, water skiing, kayaking, snorkeling, scuba diving, rowing, and wakeboarding.
+The base was sold off in its entirety in 2024 to resolve council debts.

+These programs are still offered under the name of Claytor Lake Adventure or Claytor Lake Aquatics Program.
+Scouts stay at Camp Powhatan and head to the lake daily for activities.

 Camp Tye Brook and Camp Bolton Smith

 The Piedmont Council once ran two camps near Lynchburg, Camp Tye Brook and Camp Bolton Smith.
 Both closed in 1940 due to water contamination.
-Camp Bolton Smith was name after, Bolton Smith, who had worked to promote expanding Scouting in the African American community.
+Camp Bolton Smith was named after Bolton Smith, who had worked to promote expanding Scouting in the African American community.

 Program and activities

 Foxfire is the name of the National Youth Leadership Training course offered by the council.
 The NYLT course develops Scouts into trained troop leaders, by focusing on the concepts of what a leader must be, what he must know, and what he must do.
 Scouts are divided into patrols and participate in the Quest for the Meaning of Leadership.
 Participants experience presentations, activities and patrol competitions.
 Foxfire is a provisional program where participants must be 13 years old and First Class by the beginning of the Program to participate.

 Order of the Arrow

 The council's Order of the Arrow program is represented by Tutelo Lodge 161.
 The name reflects the small Tutelo Indian tribe that once inhabited the area.
 On its website, the Lodge traces its origin to the merger on January 1, 1973, of the former Blue Ridge Council's Powhatan Lodge 456 and Koo Koo Ku Hoo Lodge 161 of the old Piedmont Council, combined after the two Councils merged.
 Koo Koo Ku Hoo Lodge's predecessor is said to have begun in 1939 as Ne-Pah-Win Lodge 161, at a camp in Nelson County.